Quantum surface effects on quantum emitters coupled to surface plasmon polariton: Numerical results

 where $L(t)=2iL_{01}^{(1)}L_{01}^{(2)}\sin [(\varpi _{1}^{b}-\varpi _{2}^{b})t]$.
 It is found that, if the bound state is absent, then no entanglement can be established in the long-time limit, which is consistent with the Markovian approximate result.
 If one bound state is present, then a stable entanglement is generated.
-If two bound states are present, then a persistently oscillating entanglement is preserved, which signifies a lossless energy exchange between the QEs mediated by the SPP.
-These expectations are verified by the numerical calculation, see Figs. \ref{Fig3}(a) and \ref{Fig3}(b).
-We find from the energy spectrum in Fig. \ref{Fig3}(a) that, in contrast to the LRA result that only one bound state is present, two bound states are present when the QE separation $R$ is large in our exact result.
+If two bound states are present, then a persistently oscillating entanglement is created, which signifies a lossless energy exchange between the QEs mediated by the SPP.
+These expectations are verified by the numerical calculation, see Figs. \ref{Fig4}(a) and \ref{Fig4}(b).
+We find from the energy spectrum in Fig. \ref{Fig4}(a) that, in contrast to the LRA result that only one bound state is present, two bound states are present when the QE separation $R$ is large in our exact result.
 The lossless energy exchange favored by the two bound states in the presence of the QSEs makes the two QEs coherently and permanently correlated in a manner of Rabi-like oscillation.
-This implies that our system could act as a quantum bus to remotely interconnect the QEs as quantum nodes \cite{ZHOU20191,doi:10.1126/science.aax3766}.
+This implies that our system could act as a quantum bus to remotely interconnect the QEs as nodes of a quantum network \cite{ZHOU20191,doi:10.1126/science.aax3766,PhysRevLett.124.213601,Zheng2023}.
+It is out of one's expectation that the SPP experiencing a severe loss due to the QSEs still can mediate a coherent and permanent long-range correlation between the QEs.